-Summary

-Request for City of La Crosse, Wisconsin to Serve as Conduit Issuer for

-Not to Exceed \$8,100,000 Industrial Development Revenue Bonds to Benefit S&S Cycle, Inc. Project
+Summary Request for City of La Crosse, Wisconsin to Serve as Conduit Issuer for Not to Exceed \$7,500,000 Industrial Development Revenue Bonds to Benefit DuraTech Industries, Inc. Project

-This will summarize the request of S&S Cycle, Inc., a Wisconsin corporation, and/or a related entity, and/or a limited liability entity to be formed (collectively, the "Company"), asking that the City of La Crosse, Wisconsin (the "City") consider an Initial Resolution to benefit the Company through the conduit issuance of industrial development revenue bonds ("IRBs") to finance a project located in the City consisting of the (i) acquisition and installation of equipment at the Borrower's facility located at 322 Causeway Boulevard in the City of La Crosse, Wisconsin (the "La Crosse Facility"), (ii) acquisition and installation of equipment at the Borrower's facility located at 14025 County Highway G in the Village of Viola, Wisconsin (the "Viola Facility" and collectively with the La Crosse Facility, the "Facilities"), (iii) rehabilitation of the Facilities which are both operated by the Borrower to manufacture motorcycle components, and (iv) payment of certain costs of issuance (collectively, the "Project").
+This will summarize the request of DuraTech Industries, Inc., a Wisconsin corporation, and Commercial Properties Partners, LLC, a Wisconsin limited liability company (collectively, the "Company"), asking that the City of La Crosse, Wisconsin (the "City") consider an Initial Resolution to benefit the Company through the conduit issuance of industrial development revenue bonds ("IRBs") to finance a project to be operated by DuraTech Industries, Inc. and used to manufacture custom labels, consisting of the (i) construction of an approximately 47,000 square foot addition to the Company's existing approximately 73,230 square foot facility located at 3216 Commerce Street in the City of La Crosse, Wisconsin (the "Facility"), (ii) acquisition and installation of equipment at the Facility, and (iii) payment of certain professional costs and costs of issuance (collectively, the "Project").
 In an IRB transaction, a state or local governmental entity issues bonds and loans the proceeds from the sale of the bonds to a private entity for an authorized project.
 In Wisconsin, cities, villages and towns, as well as duly constituted redevelopment authorities and community development authorities may issue IRBs.